Your Privacy & Security

 To help the government fight the funding of terrorism and money laundering activities, Federal law requires all financial institutions to obtain, verify, and record information that identifies each person who opens an account.
 This means we’ll ask you for your name, address, date of birth, and other information that will allow us to identify you when you open an account with us.
 We will also ask for your driver’s license number and other identifying information.

-Our Privacy Notice describes Honor Bank's practices for handling your personal information and the steps we take to protect it.
+Our Privacy Notice describes Honor Bank’s practices for handling your personal information and the steps we take to protect it.
 You will receive a paper copy when opening a new account or applying for a product or service.
-Additionally, for your convenience, you can view and print a copy of the Privacy and Opt-Out Notice online.
-The completed form can be dropped off at your local branch office or mailed to the address on the form.
-Please note that if you are mailing your completed form, it must be sent in a separate envelope and should not be included in any other correspondence.
+Additionally, for your convenience, you can view and print a copy of the Privacy Notice online.

 We utilize “cookies” to help make our website more user-friendly.
 Cookies are small bits of data that are sent to your browser and stored on your computer’s hard drive.
 Cookies permit our website to recognize your username and email address, but do not collect any of your personal information.
 Honor Bank may use Google Analytics, Google Adwords conversion tracker, other Google services, and other third party sites to do so.